 - We are in agreement with the forward-thinking and transparent leadership adopted by our current mayor.
 We believe this is the only reasonable and defensible approach to our local government.
 We favor the continuation of this of this style of governing. - We do most of all the hard work underpaid.
-We'll never be able

-• We'd like to see the construction in Soaring Hawk be completed sooner rather than later.
+We'll never be able - to afford these big huge houses.
+We want to feel like part of this town and wanted here.
+We need more affordable housing and recreation.
+We work in park City but we live in Wasatch and do most of our shopping in Wasatch (food).
+We want to be able to go to parent teacher conferences and not have to drive long (especially - in the winter, scary!!).
+We want to be involved in our kids education.
+If our kids get sick we have to drive a long way. - We'd like to see the construction in Soaring Hawk be completed sooner rather than later.